-SAFE MANAGEMENT MEASURES (4TH EDITION) FOR THE SPORT OF SHOOTING AS PART OF THE SSA SAFE RETURN TO SPORT PLAN
+SAFE MANAGEMENT MEASURES (15TH EDITION) FOR THE SPORT OF SHOOTING

 Personal Protection, Hygiene & Cleaning

-- All persons are also required to have their own personal hand sanitizers/disinfectants handy and wipe down their equipment before and after use, especially the equipment that would be handled by the armorer e.g. gun cases or gun case handles.
+5. All persons are expected to have their own personal hand sanitizers/disinfectants handy and wipe down their equipment before and after use, especially the equipment that would be handled by the armorer e.g. gun cases or gun case handles.

-- All persons should refrain from sharing items or sport equipment.
+6. All persons are encouraged not to share items or sport equipment.